 - Keeping your feet firmly held in palms, try raising your back upwards.

-- The lifting of back is to be done with inhaling.
-And when you lower your back again on yoga mat, you are to exhale.
+- The lifting of the back is to be done with inhaling.
+And when you lower your back again on a yoga mat, you are to exhale.
 This posture creates a rhythm in our breathing.

 - When we do this pose, the pelvic muscles are stretched.
 It provides adequate exercise to the pelvic, abdominal and leg muscles.